 As highlighted previously, depending on your specific circumstances it may be a good idea to buy your own home in Japan rather than rent.
 The primary factors involved in the decision making process usually focus around how many years you plan on living in the same place.
 A secondary factor may be, for example, if your employer is paying your rent and deducting it from your annual taxable income.
 That being said, typically it still is a family decision whether or not to purchase a home.
 Once you have made the decision that it is worth pursuing, it is unfortunately not yet time to go shopping for your dream home.
-First you will need to speak to a number of banks to learn if being approved for financing is even possible, and at what terms.
+First you will need to get a mortgage, and speak to a number of banks to learn if being approved for financing in Japan is even possible, and on what terms.

-Loans For Foreign People In Japan
+Home Loans And Mortgages For Foreign People In Japan

 For foreigners asking themselves “how do I get a mortgage in Japan?”, the good news is that it is in fact getting easier.
 In the past, it was practically impossible to receive financing unless you happened to be married to a Japanese national; and this often just meant that the Japanese spouse was approved for the loan and not you.
 Also, if you were not textbook fluent and able to read and write kanji, including the complex technical kanji involved in loan and real estate terms and conditions, it could have proved to be impossible.